barcode16/Getting_And_Cleaning_Data/README.md

 ## The Files

-The run_analysis.R script requires the data files downloaded via this link:
+The run_analysis.R script downloads the data automatically from this link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+If the file has already been downloaded, the file will not be downloaded again.

-The zipped files will by default be extracted top a folder named "UCI HAR Dataset" which should be placed in your R Working Directory to enable the run_analysis.R script to work.
-The script requires the following 8 data files, sited in the locations shown (the path is from your R Working Directory):
+The zipped files will by default be extracted to a folder named "UCI HAR Dataset" which will be placed in your R Working Directory .

-1. /UCI HAR Dataset/test/X_test.txt
-2. /UCI HAR Dataset/train/X_train.txt
-3. /UCI HAR Dataset/test/subject_test.txt
-4. /UCI HAR Dataset/train/subject_train.txt
-5. /UCI HAR Dataset/test/y_test.txt
-6. /UCI HAR Dataset/train/y_train.txt
-7. /UCI HAR Dataset/features.txt
-8. /UCI HAR Dataset/activity_labels.txt

 The source data set includes other data files which are not used by the run_analysis.R script.